 What is Greenmail?

-Greenmail can be termed as the tactics of purchasing a bulk share of a given business and threatening them with a hostile takeover which in turn makes the target business to make an offer of repurchasing shares at a premium to the purchaser of the bulk shares.
-The payment of this could be termed as the defensive tactic to prevent any bid of a potential takeover allowing the greenmailer to earn a big fat profit.
+Greenmail can be termed as the tactics of purchasing a bulk share of a given business and threatening them with a hostile takeover which in turn makes the target business make an offer of repurchasing shares at a premium to the purchaser of the bulk shares.
+The payment of this could be termed as a defensive tactic to prevent any bid of a potential takeover allowing the greenmailer to earn a big fat profit.

 Greenmailer is the individual who purchases the bulk shares of the company.
 He may display the capacity to purchase share ownership of up to 51 percent.
 In mergers and acquisitions, when an individual or entity purchases bulk ownership of shares, then this is regarded as the act of hostile takeover.
 To prevent such an act, the target business offers to buy the ownership at a premium from the greenmailer and this is the concept.
 It can be compared with the concept of blackmail.
 The green mailer is also at times termed as a corporate raider.